kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 turtle
 Latin			Chelonia mydas
-Description     The green turtle inhabit coastal areas of as many as 140 countries.
-Together, The Caribbean Islands have one of the largest populations of green turtles in the world.
+Description     The green turtles inhabit coastal areas of as many as 140 countries.
+The Caribbean Islands have one of the largest populations of green turtles in the world.

 DSC00631.jpg